 Spray Foam Versus Batts

-No need to worry.
+If you lack the patience to do a detailed attic insulation job, complete with spray foam around vent and wire entry points, caulking, and spot insulation, you need not worry.
 While a complete job is best, a strong second best is simply to get those batts up in the attic and lay them between joists.

-EnergyStar, the official organ of caution, says that homeowners should not "worry about finding and sealing all the little holes in your attic; your biggest savings will come from plugging the large ones."
-EnergyStar advises that the correct type of installation for most attics is R 38 or enough insulation to cover about 10 to 14 inches deep.
+EnergyStar, a program of the U.S. Department of Energy, says that homeowners should not "worry about finding and sealing all the little holes in your attic; your biggest savings will come from plugging the large ones."
+EnergyStar advises that the correct type of installation for most attics is R 38 or enough fiberglass insulation to cover about 10 to 14 inches deep.

 Vapor Barrier Up or Down?